idesolutions/simple-logo-carousel/readme.txt

 * Fixed it so sort icon shows up when adding new breakpoints in the Logo Display Options.
 * Fixed it so you can drag and drop newly made breakpoints without reloading the page in the Logo Display Options.
 * Updated drag and drop functionality to prevent dragging rows into each other by accident.
+* Dropped support for PHP 5.6 and lower.

 = 1.5 =